-When applying credits, use the following rules:
+Apply credits in the following order:

-- · First apply any household credit. - · Next apply any credits that cannot be carried over or refunded. - Then apply any credits that can be carried over for a limited duration. - Then apply any credits that can be carried over for an unlimited duration. - · Apply refundable credits last.
+- 1. household credits - 2. any credits that cannot be carried over or refunded - 3. any credits that can be carried over for a limited duration - 4. any credits that can be carried over for an unlimited duration - 5. refundable credits